Speaker

 Description

-Recent developments at the Paul Scherrer Institute (PSI) include the creation of novel, compact, modular in-vacuum undulators for the upgraded Swiss Light Source, SLS2.0.
-Two of these new planar insertion devices (IDs) have already been installed during the ongoing commissioning of SLS 2.0, providing light to the connected beamlines: a 1-meter-long ID with a 15 mm period length and a 3-meter-long ID with a 17 mm period length with force-compensation magnets.
-Both devices are automatically optimized within their vacuum chambers; three additional identical 3-meter-long IDs are planned.
+Recent developments at the Paul Scherrer Institute (PSI) include the creation of novel, compact, modular in-vacuum undulators for the upgraded Swiss Light Source, SLS 2.0.
+One of these new planar insertion devices has already been installed during the ongoing commissioning of SLS 2.0, providing light to its beamline: a 1-meter-long undulator with a 15 mm period length.
+Another 3-meter-long undulator, with a 17 mm period, integrated keepers for automated field optimization and magnetic force compensation, was recently assembled for the first time and is currently undergoing magnetic characterization.
+Both devices are automatically optimized within their vacuum chambers; three additional identical 3-meter-long devices are planned.

 | In which format do you inted to submit your paper? | LaTeX |